Frequently Asked Questions

 - What is the euthanasia process?

 The process involves two injections.
-The first is given under the skin for sedation.
-This may take 3-10 mins for full effect.
-When your pet is in a deep sleep the second injection is given in a vein; at the end of this injection or shortly thereafter your pet will have passed
+The first is an injectable anesthesia which is given under the skin.
+This helps your pet relax and fall asleep.
+This may take 3-10 mins for full effect however the goal is to have your pet fully asleep so that he/she will not feel the second injection.
+When your pet is in a deep sleep the second injection ( the euthanasia solution) is given; usually it is given in a vein; at the end of this injection or shortly thereafter your pet will have passed.

 - Where will you take my pet?